What does a CASA volunteer do?

 Who are CASA’s volunteers?

 CASA volunteers come from all walks of life and are truly some our community’s most impressive adults.
 More than half are employed, 12% are students, 18% are retired.
 Many have children of their own.
 The majority of volunteers are between 40 and 60 years old but our current volunteers range in age from 21 to 82.
-See our page of frequently asked questions by potential CASA volunteers.
+See our page of frequently asked questions for potential CASA volunteers.

-Requirements for becoming a Court Appointed Special Advocate:
+Requirements for becoming a Court Appointed Special Advocate

 An applicant must: